-Mike Pence and Egypt’s Sisi Discuss Israeli-Palestinian Two-State Solution
+Mike Pence And Egypt’s Sisi Discuss Israeli-Palestinian Two-State Solution

 Other topics such as militant Islam were discussed.

-Egypt is currently embroiled in conflict with ISIS and Al-Qaeda linked groups in the Sinai region of the country.
-The Egyptian military and the ISIS group in the Sinai called Wilayat Sinai has been engaged in fierce combat battles for the past few years.
+Egypt is currently embroiled in conflict with ISIS- and Al-Qaeda-linked groups in the Sinai region of the country.
+The Egyptian military and the ISIS group in the Sinai called Wilayat Sinai have been engaged in fierce combat battles for the past few years.

 Israeli newspaper Haaretz called Wilayat Sinai, “the most lethal and effective branch of ISIS in the Middle East.”